laravel-auto-presenter/laravel-auto-presenter/README.md

 Please chime in on the issues if you have a strong opinions.

-## Upgrading from version 2 to 3
+## Upgrading From Version 2 To 3

 First of all, we recommend not doing this until it's out of beta.

-* Version 3 now properly supports and requires Laravel 4.2.x.
-This was recently causing builds to fail.
 * PHP 5.5 is now a requirement for version 3

-## Upgrading from version 1 to 2
+## Upgrading From Version 1 To 2

-* Version 2 is now Laravel 4.2+ only.
-It is not compatible with Laravel 4.1.
+* Version 2 is now Laravel 4.2 only.
 * The HasPresenter was added as the method for determining the correct presenter class.
 Read more on this in the instructions below.

 <a name="features"/>